SPIRITUAL INSIGHTS: UNSHAKEABLE RESULTS COME FROM DEEP ROOTS

 That’s the part we often miss.

 Reservoirs have the appearance of strength at first.
 They collect.
 They gather insight, opportunity, affirmation, and energy.
-And for a season, it feels like progress.
-It feels like accumulation is the same as growth.
-But without movement, what was once life-giving begins to settle.
+For a season, it feels like progress.
+It feels like accumulation is the same as growth, but without movement, what was once life-giving begins to settle.
 The clarity that once felt sharp becomes cloudy.
 The passion that once felt energizing becomes heavy.
-And slowly, almost imperceptibly, stagnation sets in.
+Slowly, almost imperceptibly, stagnation sets in.

 Not all at once.
 Just enough to dull the edge.